 In the case of an equality of votes, the Chairman shall have casting vote in addition to his deliberative vote.

-7.7 Additional Members
+7.7 Additional Club Member

 The Executive Committee shall have the power to co-opt additional Club members to the Committee to assist with the affairs of the Club.
-In the event of an official Committee vote such members shall have no deliberative vote.
+In the event of an official Committee vote such club members shall have no deliberative vote.

-8. ELECTION OF OFFICE BEARERS
+8. ELECTION OF OFFICE BEARER

-- Office Bearers may hold dual office.
+d) Office Bearers may hold dual office

 9. DUTIES OF OFFICE BEARERS